 According to EPP/ECE’s Jon Peha, changing the current net neutrality regulations would give ISPs much more power.

-EPP supports Climate Week 2017
+CMU supports Climate Week 2017

 This week, as the southern United States is bombarded by some of the most intense storms in the country’s history, business leaders, researchers, artists and NGOs gather in New York City for Climate Week 2017.
-EPP faculty voice their support of this timely event.
+CMU faculty voice their support of this timely event.